The Last Templar

 In this one you'll find Templars, desert caves, Parisian dungeons, swordfighting, political skullduggery, feuds both old and new and the training of a very special assassin.

-THE DAGGER OF THE MARTYRS is an epic historical fantasy novel in the grand tradition of David Gemmell's Rigante and Troy novels, tinged with magic and wonder as well as the grit of war.
+THE LAST TEMPLAR is an epic historical fantasy novel in the grand tradition of David Gemmell's Rigante and Troy novels, tinged with magic and wonder as well as the grit of war.

 Forced to flee the Holy Land by cover of darkness and facing an impossible choice as the woman he loves gives birth to twins on the road, Lucian de Bologna, does the only thing he can, tearing his new family apart before the children have drawn their first breaths to scream.